Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \paragraph{Modeling}

-\rref{model:crossintersectiondeadline} remains almost identical to \rref{model:crossintersection}, except for the robot controller, which has an additional control branch: when the obstacle already passed the intersection, we want the robot to pass as fast as it can by accelerating fully with maximum acceleration $A$.
+\rref{model:crossintersectiondeadline} remains almost identical to \rref{model:crossintersection}, except for the robot controller, which has an additional control branch: when the obstacle has already passed the intersection, we want the robot to pass as fast as it can by accelerating fully with maximum acceleration $A$ (no dawdling).

 \begin{model}[h]

 \end{model}

 \paragraph{Identification of Live Controls}